 “Lawton Chiles High School is building a tradition of excellence by providing the best learning environment where students are challenged to be active learners, leaders, achievers and contributors within a global community.”

 At Chiles, we recruit highly qualified, certified, effective teachers by reviewing and vetting records submitted to our county’s personnel office.
 Once hired, our staff is continuously evaluated and monitored to ensure that the highest educational standards are being maintained and exceeded.
 This continuous process is assisted yearly by our School Advisory Council (SAC).
 They are an advisory group that helps me to oversee the operations of the school while ensuring that a representative group from the surrounding community has input and reflective accountability on that process.
-Secondary groups that help provide advisory support to the process of our school include Parent-Teacher Organization (PTO), SITE (School-based decision-making team), Student Government Association (SGA), and the Inter-Club Council (ICC).
+Secondary groups that help provide advisory support to the process of our school include Parent-Teacher Organization (PTO), SITE (School-based decision-making team), Student Government Association (SGA), Inter-Club Council (ICC), and Chiles Ambassadors.
 SITE and PTO make sure that the faculty and staff stays involved in doing what is best for the school, while PTO provides supportive resources that help us maintain our world-class faculty and staff.
 Our SGA works with the administration and faculty on school calendar of activities and the discussion of issues raised by the student body to assist them in taking full advantage of this prestigious learning environment.
-The Inter-Club Council is a representative body from the leadership of every activity and club on campus.
+The ICC is a representative body from the leadership of every activity and club on campus.
 This body helps our school set school-wide goals and make decisions about the best strategies in achieving those goals.
 Their charge includes determining which public charities will be adopted by Chiles, supporting public service throughout our community, and making sure our clubs support one another.
+Our Chiles Ambassadors are our best student representatives from the 11th and 12th grade.
+Each year they are competitively selected to serve as student leaders within the Chiles community.
+They are mentors to our younger students by being an accessible and dedicated source of information of how to navigate the life of a high school student.

-In keeping with our standard of tradition within excellence, Chiles High School encourages students to take appropriately challenging courses in Advanced Placement, Honors, and Dual Enrollment.
+In keeping with our standard of tradition within excellence, Chiles High School encourages students to take appropriately challenging courses in Advanced Placement, Dual Enrollment, Honors and Workforce Development.
 We constantly encourage teacher discussion on these courses and we have every student speak with a guidance counselor regarding their current schedule as it helps them shape their post-secondary opportunities.
 This includes sharing information and requirements to become eligible for Bright Futures, Gold Seal, and other scholarships that are maintained locally, statewide, and nationally.
 Students also attend grade level assemblies each year in which the guidance department covers graduation requirements and course selection.
 Freshmen and seniors also view small group presentations by our guidance counselors through their English classes during the school year.

 The Chiles Leadership Team and Professional Learning Communities (PLC’s) focus their meetings around one question: “How do we develop and maintain a problem-solving system to bring out the best in our school, our teachers, and our students?”
 Through our Professional Learning Communities (PLC's) strategies are discussed and learning goals are written.
 Targeted teachers or departments are sent to district or national training and return to our school to share information with teachers and departments during PLC meetings.
 Benchmarks are documented in lesson plans that are reviewed by department heads, assistant principals, and principal.
 The team meets as needed to engage in the following activities: Review universal screening data and link to instructional decisions; review progress monitoring data at the grade level and classroom level to identify students who are meeting or exceeding benchmarks, at moderate risk or at high risk for not meeting benchmarks.
 Based on the above information, the team will identify professional development and resources.
 The team will also collaborate regularly to problem solve, share effective practices, monitor implementation of strategies, make decisions, and practice new processes and skills.
 The team also facilitates the process of building consensus, increasing infrastructure, and making decisions about evaluation of implementation strategies along with the entire problem-solving system.